hostashish/Job-Board/README.md

 # Job-Board
-Job Board is an online job portal build with HTML5, CSS3, Bootstrap 5, JavaScript Es5/Es6, React, Node JS, Express JS, API
+Job Board is an online job portal platform where our job seekers can get their desired jobs according to their interest, qualifications, skills set on computer science technology only.
+The Job Board is also for those Employer who wants the best employee for their company and orgnigations here they can find employe according there project and company requirement.